Tan Kim Her

-Tan Kim Her (陳金和 (Tân Kim-hô, Can4 Gam1 Wo4), born November 11, 1971) is a former Malaysian badminton player and coach.
-He is currently Japan's men's doubles coach.
+Tan Kim Her (陳金和 (Tân Kim-hô, Can4 Gam1 Wo4), born November 11, 1971) is a Malaysian coach and former badminton player.
+In the past few years, he has coached Indian and Japanese doubles players.

 Career

 Kim Her competed in badminton at the 1996 Summer Olympics in men's doubles with Soo Beng Kiang.
 They defeated the no.3 seeds Rudy Gunawan and Bambang Suprianto of Indonesia in the last 16.
-In the semi final, Kim Her and Beng Kiang lost to the eventual gold medallist, Rexy Mainaky and Ricky Subagja of Indonesia.
+In the semi-final, Kim Her and Beng Kiang lost to the eventual gold medallist, Rexy Mainaky and Ricky Subagja of Indonesia.
 In the bronze medal match, the duo lost hard fought match also to the Indonesian pair, Antonius Ariantho/Denny Kantono.